 - Mention of an existing contract renewal

-If the budget is not confirmed but the prospect matches the ICP profile (company size, industry, maturity), the criterion can be considered “probable.”
-A hot prospect can exist with an unconfirmed budget if the other 3 criteria are strongly positive.
+If the budget isn’t confirmed but the prospect matches the ICP profile (company size, industry, maturity), the criterion can be considered “probable.”
+A hot prospect can exist with an unvalidated budget if the other 3 criteria are strongly positive.

 - Explicit mention of their decision-making role in the conversation

-- Ability to schedule meetings with decision-makers (they convene them)
+- Ability to arrange meetings with decision-makers (they convene them)

 - Tone and questions revealing decision-making authority

-- Presence in qualification meetings (not just delegating to team)
+- Presence in qualification meetings (not just delegating to their team)

-In complex B2B scenarios, the “internal champion” (an influencer advocating for your solution internally) can be considered sufficient authority if they demonstrate strong commitment and direct access to decision-makers.
+In complex B2B, the “internal champion” (an influencer advocating for your solution internally) can be considered sufficient authority if they demonstrate strong commitment and direct access to decision-makers.

-Need (urgent and clearly expressed need): The hot prospect is not looking to be convinced they have a problem.
+Need (urgent and clearly expressed need): The hot prospect isn’t looking to be convinced they have a problem.
 They are looking for the best solution for an already identified and prioritized problem.
 Revealing phrases:

-- “We absolutely must solve [problem] before [date]”
+- “We absolutely need to solve [problem] before [date]”

 - “Our current solution no longer allows us to [critical objective]”

-- “We are losing [business metric] because of [pain point]”
+- “We are losing [business metric] due to [pain point]”

 - Questions focused on “how” (implementation) vs. “why” (education)